Let’s get this out of the way: No one reads your website.

 - Images with captions

-Write your content so it makes sense without reading every word.
+Write your website content so it makes sense without reading every word.

 - The most important information—or the summary—appears first.